o11y-weekly/o11y-weekly.github.io/2023-11-16_Monotonicity/README.md

 A gateway/aggregator which can support push and pull can help to mitigate this problem.

-If the data should not be loss in case of outage, a stream/message oriented middleware like kafka should be in place with higher SLA than the monitored system which impact the simplicity.
+If the data should not be lost in case of outage, a stream/message oriented middleware like kafka should be in place with higher SLA than the monitored system which impact the simplicity.

 ## Losing data
 When data is lost, it is important to understand how they are used.